samanthaandrews/samantha-andrews/posts/you-dont-need-to-be-more-productive-you-need-to-be-more-human.md

 ---
 layout: layouts/post.njk
 title: You don’t need to be more productive.
 You need to be more human.
-description: How to resist becoming a capitalist robot machine and live more intentionally
+description: How to quit productivity and start a centered and spacious creative practice
 date: 2020-05-31
 image: https://res.cloudinary.com/djrxspb6p/image/upload/v1630443517/blog/you_dont_need_to_be_more_productive/you_need_to_be_more_human_rumufq.jpg
 tags: